 Gavi has helped dramatically boost access to vaccines in developing countries

-Still, nearly 19 million children do not receive a full course of the most basic vaccines
+Still, 19 million children do not receive a full course of the most basic vaccines

 Credit: Gavi/2012/Sala Lewis.

-Children in developing countries now have greater access to vaccines than to almost any other health intervention, free of charge and through the national system, and boys and girls are reached at equal levels globally.2 But close to 19 million children still don’t have access to a full course of the most basic vaccines, and less than 5% get all 11 vaccines that WHO recommends for infants in all countries.
+Children in developing countries now have greater access to vaccines than to almost any other health intervention, free of charge and through the national system, and boys and girls are reached at equal levels globally.1,2 But 19 million children still don’t have access to a full course of the most basic vaccines, 80% of whom are in Gavi-supported countries.3 Less than 5% get all 11 vaccines that WHO recommends for infants in all countries.

-A child born in a low-income country is 11 times more likely to die before reaching the age of five compared to a child in a high-income country.3
+In 2015, a child born in a low-income country was 11 times more likely to die before reaching the age of five compared to a child in a high-income country.4

 Good health leads to social and economic development, enabling people to reach their full potential as active and productive members of society.
-It also encourages investment in human capital as investors often shun environments in which the labour force suffers a heavy disease burden.4
+Immunised children have higher cognitive abilities and are more likely to attend school and go on to be productive members of their community.
+It also encourages investment in human capital as investors often shun environments in which the labour force suffers a heavy disease burden.5

-Some of the world's leading experts on development economics have identified six health-related issues in their list of the top 10 most cost-effective ways to improve global welfare.5
+Some of the world's leading experts on development economics have identified six health-related issues in their list of the top 10 most cost-effective ways to improve global welfare.6

 "Improving the health of the poor is an end in itself, a fundamental goal of economic development; but it is also a means to achieving the other development goals relating to poverty reduction," said Dr Gro Harlem Brundtland, former WHO Director-General and the first Chair of the Gavi Board.